rayaman/multi/README.md

 ```
 # Output

 Note: the output on this one is huge!!!
-So I had to ... some parts!
-You need to run this for your self to see what is going on!</br>
+So, I had to ... some parts!
+You need to run this for yourself to see what is going on!</br>
 Step Started!</br>
 Stepping...
 1</br>
 10	1</br>